bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/Troubleshooting.rst

 If the above script runs, you probably have no timing problems.
 If it does not run, start by putting a sleep 30 or possibly a sleep 60 in the script just after the mtx-changer load command.
-If that works, then you should configure the ``load_sleep`` paramenter in the config file :file:`/etc/bareos/mtx-changer.conf` to the specified value so that it will be effective when Bareos runs.
+If that works, then you should configure the :strong:`load_sleep` paramenter in the config file :file:`/etc/bareos/mtx-changer.conf` to the specified value so that it will be effective when Bareos runs.

 A second problem that comes up with a small number of autochangers is that they need to have the cartridge ejected before it can be removed.
 If this is the case, the load 3 will never succeed regardless of how long you wait.
 If this seems to be your problem, you can insert an eject just after the unload so that the script looks like: